MobiTV: Mobi4BIZ

 MobiTV launched Mobi4BIZ in 2008, featuring live and on-demand content from CNBC, Bloomberg, Fox Business and TheStreet.com, available on RIM's BlackBerry Bold.

 MobiTV2

 MobiTV announces at CES in 2006 that MobiTV2 will be made available to Sprint and Cingular subscribers, featuring improved audio and video quality, and a programming guide.

 XM satellite radio application

 MobiTV developed the XM Satellite Radio applications for Alltel and Cingular, which both launched in 2006.
 Cingular partnered with MobiTV and Music Choice to offer mobile radio stations to customers with the Nokia 6620 or Sony Ericsson S710 and Z500a devices.

-Partnerships

-MobiTV has partnerships with various content providers, broadcasters, and technology companies: